eduwr/eduwr/README.md

 🚀 **What I Do**: I specialize in building scalable web and mobile applications using tech stacks like React, Node.js, GraphQL, and more.
 I thrive on solving complex problems and delivering high-quality solutions.

-🌱 **Currently Crafting**: @Hubfy with Rust, a company that provide solutions focusing mainly on small markets and business.

 👯 **Open to Collaboration**: I'm always open to exciting collaboration opportunities.
 If you have a project in mind or need a hand with anything tech-related, feel free to reach out!

 💬 **Ask Me About**: Anything related to software development, tech trends, or even some coding tips and tricks.
 I'm here to share knowledge and learn from others.